tathagatamishra/ExtraMilestone/README.md

 2. The noise.html contains only the noise effect

-3. Noise generated using CSS, created by animating repeating-radial-gradient
+3. Noise generated using `CSS`, created by animating `repeating-radial-gradient`

-4. noise.htm is connected with index.html by a <a> tag inside a button div
+4. noise.html is connected with index.html by a <a> tag inside a button div

 5. every circular buttons are clickable & connected to a specific youtube video

-6. Everything created/generated only using very basic CSS properties
+6. Everything created/generated only using very basic `CSS` properties

-## Two Difficult Things That I Did Using CSS & JS
+## Two Difficult Things That I Did Using `CSS` & `JS`

-1. Creating the NOISE EFFECT using CSS
+1. Creating the NOISE EFFECT using `CSS`
-2. Connecting different YouTube videos to different Buttons using JS
+2. Connecting different YouTube videos to different Buttons using `JS`

-## NOISE EFFECT IN CSS
+## NOISE EFFECT IN `CSS`
 ```sh
   <style>
         body {